jakemassoth/massoth.tech/README.md

 # [massoth.tech](https://www.massoth.tech/)
 ## Code and resources of my personal website
 This is the repository containing most of the code that runs on my personal website, [massoth.tech](https://www.massoth.tech/).
+What you see in this repo under the `master` branch is what is currently running on my website.
+You can see what I am working on on the `develop` branch.
 ## Repository Structure
 In the base directory, general Google app-engine related files can be found.
 The main entry point, `main.py` can also be found here.
 The modules are located inside of the `app/` directory along with the templates and static files.
 ## Installation and Running